haskell-miso/miso-presentation/README.md

   -> [ c b a ] <-
 ```

-Consruct map when nothing matches
+Construct map when nothing matches
 ```haskell
   -> [ e b k ] <-
   -> [ a b f ] <-